ammar-khan/prepare-yourself-for-future-career/README.md

-# Guide how to prepare yourself for the future career requirements
+# Guide how to prepare yourself for the future career

 When you think about your future career, what comes to mind?
 If you’re like many people, you might envision a steady stream of jobs in one industry, each one bringing you to the next level of success.